blakeembrey/dombars/README.md

-# dombars
+# DOMBars

 DOMBars is an extension of [Handlebars.js](https://github.com/wycats/handlebars.js).
 It keeps almost all the same semantics of Handlebars, but generates DOM objects instead of string-based templates.
 This is an extremely powerful concept when you consider data binding and reactive programming.
 By creating DOM representations of a template, we can easily keep track of all the generated nodes and update only the specific content when data changes.
 All of this is possible without any special markup being added to your HTML and Handlebars templates.

 ## Installation

 Installing DOMBars is simple.
 Multiple builds are provided in the `dist` directory, just add the required script to you site.
-Alternatively DOMBars is available on [npm](https://npmjs.org/package/dombars).
+Alternatively, DOMBars is also available on [npm](https://npmjs.org/package/dombars).

 ## Usage

-The API is backward-compatible with Handlebars, but extends it with all the DOM-based functionality.
-Semantically, there is zero change; however, one thing to keep in mind is that helper functions generate DOM objects (not strings), so you can't just concatenate together and hope for the best.
-To achieve a similar effect, create a document fragment and return it instead.
+The API is very similar to Handlebars, but extends it with all the DOM-based goodness.
+Things to keep in mind is that helper function generate DOM nodes (not strings).
+This means no more string concatination - use document fragments instead.

+Another thing is that the template function and helpers don't directly return the template.
+Instead they return an object with some additional methods (such as `unsubscribe`) and the template output is stored under the `value` property.

 ### Getters

 To provide a custom getter function, just set `DOMBars.get` to your desired function.
-The function accepts two arguments, the `object` and `property`.
+The function should accept two arguments, the `object` and `property`.

 ### Subscribers

 Subscriptions are used to achieve data binding.
-By default, the subscription is a no-op.
-To set up your own custom subscription function, set `DOMBars.subscribe` to the disired subsciber.
-The function itself accepts three arguments - `object`, `property` and `callback`.
+By default, the subscription is a no-op and does nothing.
+To set up your own custom subscription function, set `DOMBars.subscribe` to the desired subsciber function.
+The function should accept three arguments - `object`, `property` and `callback`.
 For example, to do data binding with Backbone.js:

 ```js
 DOMBars.subscribe = function (object, property, callback) {